PSVR 2 is aiming for ‘hybrid’ experiences like ‘Resident Evil 7’

 Sony is reportedly planning to push hybrid VR games on the PSVR 2, rather than exclusive VR experiences.

-During a recent developer summit, Sony apparently revealed that it’s looking to step away from VR experiences such as PlayStation VR Worlds, and focus more on triple-A games with an added VR element.
+During a recent developer summit, Sony apparently revealed that it’s looking to step away from VR experiences such as PlayStation VR Worlds, and focus more on AAA games with an added VR element.

-According to PSVR Without Parole, Sony wants to “move away from VR experiences and focus on console-quality triple-A titles.”
+According to PSVR Without Parole, Sony wants to “move away from VR experiences and focus on console-quality AAA titles.”

 It apparently aims to do this by stepping away from solely VR-focussed titles and instead push “hybrid” games that are fully playable within the VR headset, as well as using a flatscreen TV.